rhshi/rhshi.github.io/_pages/about.md

 My interests lie broadly in the foundations of data science, using methods from statistics, high-dimensional probability, and optimization, and algebraic geometry.
 In the past I have worked on sparse approximation, random features, and algorithmic fairness.
 For more information about my research see [here](https://rhshi.github.io/research/).

-I can be contacteded at bhshi at -no spam- utexas dot edu.
+I can be contacted at bhshi at -no spam- utexas dot edu.